stevenarellano/research-mate/README.md

 # resmate

-resmate is a command-line tool for asking research papers questions.
-It is built using Python and the Click library.
+resmate is a command-line tool for asking arXiv research papers questions.
+It is built using Python, the Click library, and arXiv's API.

 ## Installation